karlmdavis/justdavis-karl/_it_docs/eddings/jenkins.md

 * <http://httpd.apache.org/docs/2.2/mod/mod_proxy.html>
 * [Nexus FAQ: How can I integrate Nexus with Apache Httpd and Mod_Proxy?](https://docs.sonatype.com/display/SPRTNXOSS/Nexus+FAQ#NexusFAQ-Q.HowcanIintegrateNexuswithApacheHttpdandModProxy)

 Because Jenkins is running on the non-standard `8081` port and *can't* run on the same port `80` already being used by Apache on this server, we'll configure Apache to forward/proxy requests for certain URLs to Jenkins.
-For this particular configuration, we'll be modifying the `justdavis.com-ssl` virtual site in Apache, as configured in: <%= topic_link("/it/davis/servers/eddings/") %>.
+For this particular configuration, we'll be modifying the `justdavis.com-ssl` virtual site in Apache, as configured in: {% collection_doc_link /it/eddings baseurl:true %}.

 Enable Apache's `mod_proxy` and `mod_proxy_http` modules, which will be needed for this: